Spinal Cord Stimulator Implant

 How long does the Spinal Cord Stimulator Implant last?

-What risk or side effects are there with a Spinal Cord Stimulator Implant?
+What risks or side effects are there with a Spinal Cord Stimulator Implant?

 There is a small risk of infection at the incision sites and also a risk of deterioration of the skin in the area of the stimulator.